AzanAdnan23/Softec24-blockchain-competition/README.md

 ## Important Instructions:

-: Yous marks ee award of integrating FrontEnd.
+• Bonus marks will be awarded for integrating FrontEnd.
 • Avoid using Loops
 • Make assumptions wherever required
 • You can use the documentation but the code generators(such as GitHub CoPilot, ChatGPT, Gemini) must not be used